syednaved1/Ca1/README.md

 Their basic, attention-grabbing explainer videos are a one-of-a-kind and dependable answer to their client's business marketing problems.
-In addition, they take a custom approach to each client's organization, with specialists that help shape the client's central requirement framework and provide direction in selecting the most effective dynamic, format, and graphics
+In addition, they take a custom approach to each client's organization, with specialists that help shape the client's central requirement framework and provide direction in selecting the most effective dynamic, format, and graphics.